Current on the Ground Project

 The water storage capacity of the Johad is about 4276 m3 i.e. 42,76,000 Litre

-The work provided 22 People from Keetla village daily wage jobs of worth 146 days, 68% were women
+The work provided 22 People from Keetla village daily wage jobs of worth 146 days, 68% were women.

 The water storage capacity of the Johad is ~7926m3 m3 i.e. 79,26,000 Liter

 It provided 11 People daily wage jobs of worth 60 days.
-The 63% workers were women
+The 63% workers were women.

 The Johad, at it’s full capacity, will recharge 16 wells and 3 hand-pumps

-Work Planned Ahead
+Work Planned Ahead in Syaluta Wali River Catchment

-In continuation with our work we are focusing next on 4 more villages with same rigor and efforts.
+In continuation with our work we are focusing next on 6 more villages with same rigor and efforts.
 For this we are looking for your support in any capacity you can.

 To know more about the work and to support it please contact us at aarangarfoundation@gmail.com